techistem/memory-game/README.md

 ### Colour Scheme
 Inspired by the flowing numbers in the movie 'The Matrix', the background color and the appropriate color were chosen.
-Green color is a color that is eye-catching and eye-catching.
+Green is a color that is eye-catching and engaging.
 ### Typography
 'Orbitron' was used as the font style.
-It is an interesting writing style for the game page.
-And it does not tire the eyes.
+It is an interesting writing style for the game page and it does not tire the eyes.
 ## Features
-This game is designed to be both fun and easy to use.
-In this way, it is a very fun game for classroom activities and for students to review the subject.
+Designed to be both fun and easy to use, this game is appropriate for classroom activities and for students to practice and learn individually.
 The features implemented throughout the game support this goal.
 ### Home page
--  This is what the user will be greeted with upon opening the game, and also what they will return to any time they click a button to return Home.
+-  This is what the user will be greeted with upon opening the game, and also what they will return to any time they click the button to return Home.
-- It is an easy to navigate Home page, with the title of the game at the top, and 3 buttons below:
+- IThe Home page is easy to navigate, with the title of the game at the top and three buttons below:

-    - A Play button to start the game
+    - A Play button to start the game.
-    - A How to play button to take the user to the rules of the game
+    - A How to Play button to take the user to the rules of the game.
-    - A High Scores button to take the user to the high scores page
+    - A High Scores button to take the user to the high scores page.

 <details><summary>Desktop home page</summary>